 Cheating in online video games is becoming a more and more serious offense in the eyes of game developers and, of course, in the eyes of the actual gamers.
 Gamers often spend large amounts of money to either buy the game or for in-game purchases and, when someone cheats, they have the right to feel angry and demand for things to change.
 Sure, many games use various anti-cheat tools but the mere fact that cheating is a major issue in gaming indicated that these tools were not that successful on a large scale.

-The most unfamiliar word in its name is kernel.
+The most unfamiliar word in its name for most people is “kernel”.

 The kernel is the core of your operating system and it runs at the lowest level possible.
 Essentially, it’s a computer program and it has complete control over your system.

 When you turn on your computer, the kernel loads immediately after the bootloader.
 The kernel’s code has its area in memory and it’s protected from application programs.
 This means the kernel and the apps you have installed can work in parallel without interference or issues like a browser accessing kernel memory and changing how your operating system works altogether.

 If we were to divide system privileges into four rings, from Ring 0 to Ring 3, the kernel’s privileges would belong to Ring 0, Ring 1 and 2 would be occupied by device drivers, and all other apps on your computer would belong to Ring 3, being the least privileged programs on your computer.
 So, something on a kernel-level is something with high privileges and something you don’t want to go wrong or your system is fried.

 Well, several game developers are forcing kernel-level anti-cheat drivers.
 Apart from the usual anti-cheat client which is active while you play the game and scans what you have running on your computer, the kernel-level driver will load during startup and block certain drivers from loading or running on your computer.